ecanchev-jaspersoft/expense-portal-demo/README.md

 4. **Access the application**:
    Open your browser and navigate to `http://localhost:5173` (default Vite dev server port).

-## Github page

-You can access the system by visiting this [page](https://ecanchev-jaspersoft.github.io/expense-portal-demo/).

 ## Project Structure

 The project follows a modular structure: